yuanshunning/pickit-docs/docs/examples/pickit_example_case_picking_and_orientation_of_cups.rst

 defines this offset and will be used later, adding a negative translational component to the z-axis of the tool.

-From line 9 untill 16 we assign certain Pick-it setup file numbers and product file numbers to variables.
+From line 9 untill 16 we assign certain Pickit setup file numbers and product file numbers to variables.

-On line 19, 21 and 22 scripts containing relevant Pick-it functions are loaded.
+On line 19, 21 and 22 scripts containing relevant Pickit functions are loaded.

 2. Move to a starting position